-Author Deepu Paul narrates his love for Tapioca and its immense benefits.
+Author Deepu Paul narrates his love for Tapioca and its varieties

 ‘When in Rome be a Roman’ they say. similarly, when in Kerala you should taste tapioca.
 Being one from Kerala and having lived and travelled across India, I can confess no other set of people consume tapioca as much and as often as Keralites.